 So, I know we still have over two months to go, but Christmas excitement is pushing me to plan gifts, meals and deco way ahead.
 To be honest, as soon as the temperatures drop you can see me sporting a Santa hat and harassing my close ones with “what do you want for Xmas!?” interrogations.
 When you think about it, it’s not that nonsensical to plan ahead!
+Last year we I left planning so last minute, in the end we decided to book at table at McGowans in Dublin.
+It was fantastic but I’d always prefer to have Christmas dinner at home with just the family which is why I believe it is never too early to start planning.
 Give it three more weeks and all your diaries will be bursting with end of the year parties and hangovers.
 Just you wait.
 You’ll be happy to have planned your holidays in October then.

 Anyhow.
 Today I’d like to talk about Christmas tables.
 They’re one of my favourite aspects of the season.
 Partly because Christmas feasts are what I live for, partly because they encompass deco, food and friends, all my favourite things.
 At Xmas, you’ll want to prepare a lively, festive, glitzy table.
 Wow your family and guests with nice tablecloths, plates, glasses, original cutlery and fine deco accessories.
 To light the space, don’t hesitate to stock up on candles and photophores.
 Do create an original centrepiece for the table, and find some glass bell jars – they’re super trendy for placing little scenes or plants in.

 For your Xmas table you’ll want to find a theme and a colour palette to work around.
 Not very inspired?
 I’ve rounded up some gold & blue themed ideas, and a natural themed one.
 Have a look!